-Sony says Demon's Souls PC announcement was 'human error'
+The original Demon's Souls PC announcement was a mistake

 When asked if Demon's Souls would ever release on PC, Sony declined to elaborate further.
 It seems like Sony may be keeping the door open to a PC version, but wants everyone to be excited about its new console right now.
 Even if there really are zero PC plans right now, that could always change.

 The Nvidia leak above was the first evidence that Demon's Souls may actually be coming to PC, and so far it's had a very good track record.
 It's likely a matter of when, not if.

 The gameplay trailer shown off during September's PS5 showcase was a beautiful demonstration of how Demon's Souls will look and play on the PS5.
 It's looking pretty amazing, so it's even more disappointing that Sony retracted the PC announcement.

 A version uploaded by Gamespot still shows the PC announcement at the end, despite Sony removing the trailer from its official channels and reuploading it with the message removed.
 It was real!
 We definitely didn't imagine it.

 Here's another gameplay trailer showing boss fights with the Armor Spider and Flamelurker with a bit of exploration in between.

 The Demon's Souls remake secret door has been opened

 Folks do love a good easter egg and it seems that Bluepoint has added one to their Demon's Souls remake.
 Players quickly noticed a new, mysterious door that wasn't in the original game.
 Through some photo mode trickery they've discovered there's an item inside but unlocking it is still a mystery.

 After days of dedicated players trying to work out what's on the other side, streamer Distortion2 finally cracked the case.
 The secret isn't quite as exciting as fans imagined, but it's a cool addition nonetheless.